 Are You Addicted?

 Everybody is addicted or is an arm’s reach away from somebody that is addicted to something.
-In this day and age of ever increasing hedonistic values, we must recognize our vices and the effects that they have on our personal lives.
-According to this addiction resource site, where you can also take a nice little addiction quiz, “addiction is a primary, chronic disease characterized by inability to consistently abstain, impairment in behavioral control, craving, diminished recognition of significant problems with one’s behaviors and interpersonal relationships, and a dysfunctional emotional response.”
+In this day and age of ever-increasing hedonistic values, we must recognize our vices and the effects that they have on our personal lives.

 In the layman’s terms, addiction lies where a pleasurable activity starts affecting us in a negative way.
 We are blinded by the way the activity makes us feel, and we may subconsciously make excuses for it.
 In this article I will explain the differences and similarities of a drug addiction and process addiction, common addiction warning signs, and how to know if someone close to you is struggling with addiction.